Magical things are known to happen in the mystical bamboo forests of Thailand. Thyrsocalamus liang is one perfect example.

 And so we end up with new hybrids and new species.
 But once in a great while, two species that don’t even belong to the same genus will manage to intermingle.
 And that’s how we end up with intergeneric hybrids.

-Given its regal heritage, this should come as no surprise.
-D. copelandii is one of the towering giants of the genus Dendrocalamus with massive poles, and T. siamensis is an especially elegant and attractive bamboo variety with slender but tightly clustered culms.
-Liang has taken the best of both, to produce extremely tall canes, nearly 100 feet in height, with a medium thickness of about 2-2.5 inches, but remarkably strong and straight.
+Given its regal heritage, the progeny of two bamboo bigwigs, it comes as no surprise that Thai liang should be such a majestic species of bamboo.
+D. copelandii is one of the towering giants of the genus Dendrocalamus with massive poles and intimidating stature.
+Meanwhile, Thyrsostachys siamensis is an exceptionally elegant and attractive bamboo variety with slender but tightly clustered culms.

 Economic importance of Thyrsocalamus liang